Data Storage Converter

 Why does my hard drive show less space than advertised?

-Hard drive manufacturers measure in decimal (1 GB = 1,000,000,000 bytes) while operating systems like Windows and macOS measure in binary (1 GiB = 1,073,741,824 bytes).
-A 1 TB drive contains 1,000,000,000,000 bytes which your OS displays as approximately 931 GB.
-No storage is missing — it is a difference in measurement standards.
+Hard drive manufacturers measure capacity using decimal units (1 GB = 1,000,000,000 bytes) because it makes their drives appear larger.
+Operating systems like Windows and macOS measure using binary units (1 GiB = 1,073,741,824 bytes).
+A 1 TB drive contains exactly 1,000,000,000,000 bytes, which your OS displays as approximately 931 GB.
+No storage is missing - it is a measurement standard difference.
+This calculator shows both values so you can see exactly what your OS will report.

 What is the difference between MB and MiB?